-How will my Push Notification ads appear to users?
+How will my Push ads appear to users?

 In your creative's settings, you'll see a preview widget that shows an example of how your creative will appear when it's shown to users.
 Our ad serving technology optimizes the appearance of each creative when your ad is served, so don't worry if it doesn't look perfect in the preview.

 Push ads are delivered directly to engaged users across devices.
 Here are some of the ways they outperform other ad formats:

 Easy A/B Testing

 By customizing creative images and ad content, you can easily A/B test variations to see what performs best.

 Because users have to click your ad before converting, you can start measuring engagement right away by looking at the percentage of users who click each creative.
 This makes it easy to start optimizing for higher clickthrough rates, which typically correlate with higher conversion rates.

 Push Notification ads appear alongside other apps' notifications on users' mobile phones and tablets, putting them right where users regularly check.
 On desktop, Push ads appear as on-screen alerts.

 Push campaigns have different features and setups than Pops.
 Below you'll find some quick tips to help you get familiar with this new campaign type:

 Push campaigns contain ad groups, which contain creatives.
 This hierarchy gives you the flexibility to organize your campaigns however you like.
 Ad groups, which are not available on Pops, provide more control to test, measure, and optimize for best results.
 Learn more about using ad groups according to your goals and strategies.